-June of Arc opened on January 14th, 2010 at the Dowling Studio as a part of the Guthrie Theater’s Singled Out: A Festival of Emerging Artists series.
+June of Arc opened August 1st, 2009 at the University of Minnesota’s Rarig Center eXperimental Stage, as a part of the 2009 Minnesota Fringe Festival and again on January 14th, 2010 at the Dowling Studio as a part of the Guthrie Theater’s Singled Out: A Festival of Emerging Artists series.

 Written for the Minnesota Fringe Festival and remounted at the Guthrie Theater, June of Arc was a fabricated internal monologue for June Cleaver.
 Her story strained between the need for individual fulfillment and the pull of social expectations for a post-war housewife.
 Tautly choreographed, her bittersweet story was broken up with live-action interpretations of actual 1950s television commercials.

 Design Elements: Company – with special thanks to Jodi Trotta, Andrew Lawrence Schiff, Melanie Hill, Lucas Moreira

 Voice-Over: John Middleton